 Provide Seating Options

 Some kids do better on special cushions and beanbag chairs than on hard, ill-fitting, unforgiving wooden chairs.
 Make sure that the table or desk is not too high or low, so that both feet fully touch the floor and the child’s lap is at a right angle.

 When children can move around, they also have the opportunity to rest their eyes.

 A rich sensory diet can make a big difference in how everyone experiences and relates to the world.
-A balanced “meal” of sensation could leave students with autism feeling replenished, settled, organized, and empowered.
+A balanced “meal” of sensation could leave students with sensory needs feeling replenished, settled, organized and empowered.

 Mumford R. Improving Visual Efficiency with Selected Lighting.
 JOVD, 2002, 33:3.